SiyuanYan1/MAKE/README.md

 ## 🚀 Quick start
 Our model is available on Hugging Face for easy access.
-Here we provide a [simple example](assets/example.ipynb)  demonstrating zero-shot disease classification using MAKE in just 43 lines of code.
+Here we provide a [simple example](assets/example.ipynb)  demonstrating zero-shot disease classification using MAKE.

 ## Data Preparation